 These five techniques are fantastic because they activate several parts of your kids’ brains, while repetitions work to cement words into their long-term memory.

-Here is another technique, easy and straightforward to do every day:
+Here is another technique o helping kids learn sight words in an easy and straightforward to do every day:

 For example, you can teach kids by simply looking for sight words in books with them.
 As already mentioned, it’s all about exposure and repetition.
 Showing children words and talking about the terms works much better for their retention than giving them a mere list of words.